ScottLogic/prompt-injection/README.md

 Activate and configure a number of different prompt injection defence measures to create your own security system.
 Then talk to the AI and try to crack it!

+## OpenAI

+This app is build using the OpenAI API.
+To use it you will need to have an [OpenAI](https://openai.com/) account, and that account must have credit!
+You can check your credit on the [billing page](https://platform.openai.com/account/billing/overview).

+$5 of credit is issued to every new free acount, however this expires after 3 months ([true in July 2023](https://community.openai.com/t/does-even-today-openai-provides-free-api-credits/289938)).
+Note: When you verify a new account, you do so with a phone number.
+To gain free credits, you will need to use a phone number that has not yet verified an account.
+See [OpenAI Pricing](https://openai.com/pricing) for more information.

 ## Installation

 Minimum requirement: Node v18